Sports Study Music Kids Site and Search Games Movies Fun Kids

 Scientific Method Steps

-As described above there are steps you take when using the scientific method.
+As described above, there are specific steps that should be taken when using the scientific method.
 Here is an example of the steps:

 1. Ask a question